bcgov/jag-crdp/README.md

 11) SFTP_KNOWN_HOSTS: The location of known_hosts file
 12) SFTP_PRIVATE_KEY: The private security key for accessing SFEG server
 13) SFTP_ENABLED: true/false on whether SFTP is used (if false - only in local testing, local file system will be used)
+14) ORDS_READ_TIMEOUT: Timeout in seconds which expects the response/result from ORDS

 ### Optional Environmental Variables
 SPLUNK_HTTP_URL: The url for the splunk hec.